 1 Context and Positioning

 In this chapter, we give the essential background for understanding the principles of muscle contraction.
-Some elements of this presentation will be refined in appropriate chapters.
+Some elements of this presentation will be refined in appropriate subsequent chapters.

 1.1 Muscle contraction in brief